 My main concern is that it is very easy to go over the tolerable upper intake level (UL) for vitamin A with cod liver.
 The UL for vitamin A for most adults is 10,000 IU per day.
 This UL applies to animal-sourced vitamin A foods only (and certain supplements), not to plant-based provitamin A carotenoids.

-That means that the cod liver in ¼ of this recipe (one serving) would provide approximately 7,823 IU of vitamin A. That leaves some room for other foods with animal-sourced vitamin A (not more liver) while keeping you under the UL.
+That means that the cod liver in ¼ of this recipe (one serving) would provide approximately 2,753 IU of vitamin A. That leaves some room for other foods with animal-sourced vitamin A while keeping you under the UL.

 Children have a much lower UL for vitamin A than adults do.
 The current tolerable upper intake levels for animal-sourced vitamin A for children is as follows: